What stage are you at?

-We are sorry to see you go, but if you wish to withdraw just give us a call on 0191 215 4100 on any weekday (excluding Bank Holidays) between 9am and 5pm.
+We are sorry to see you go, but if you wish to withdraw just give us a call on 0191 215 4100 between 8am–8pm Monday to Thursday, and 9am–5pm Friday (excluding Bank Holidays).
 If you are already studying on the course, in the first instance, please contact your FE College tutor.
 You may also ask to speak to the account manager of your FE College; or just ask to speak to a member of the customer care team.

 Please be aware than in some cases there may be a FE College withdrawal fee to pay.

 Your certificate should arrive from the Awarding Organisation approximately 12 weeks after you have successfully completed your course in most cases.
 During this time your work will be moderated, so keep logging in to check on progress.